 Homemade Chocolate Pudding is a classic, creamy dessert that's surprisingly easy to make…and after trying this silky, decadent chocolate pudding recipe, you'll never want store-bought again!

-Sometimes a girl gets a craving for chocolate pudding, and I'm not talking about the boxed stuff.
-Nooo, I'm talking about the homemade kind: rich, thick, smooth and silky, with no weird ingredients or powdery aftertaste…homemade chocolate pudding that's simple, classic, and positively addictive!
+Sometimes a girl gets a craving for chocolate pudding, and I'm not talking about the packaged stuff from the store.
+Nooo, I'm talking about Homemade Chocolate Pudding: rich, thick, smooth and silky, with no weird ingredients or powdery aftertaste.
+Pudding that's simple, classic, and positively addictive!

 Homemade Chocolate Pudding is magical in its simplicity and deliciousness.
 It's a challenge not to eat it warm, straight out of the pot.
 But allowed to chill, it becomes thick and glossy, ready to satisfy any chocoholic or pudding lover's deepest cravings.

 Can I admit a little something if you promise not to judge?
 I'm a pudding snob.

 That's right...I can't stand the instant boxed kind that requires no cooking.
 The cook-and-serve variety is immeasurably better, but guess what?